imd1005-web-development-winter-2023/assignment-02/README.md

   * Year and Copyright symbol
   * Optional: Navigation links, address, contact information, other footer elements

-**Note 1:** If your design leverages a different layout, and you are unsure if the design meets the above content requirments, please contact me to discuss.
+**Note 1:** If your design leverages a different layout (for example horizontal scrolling), and you are unsure whether or not you are meeting the above content requirments, please contact me to discuss.

 **Note 2:** Below you will find a sample design of a web page that would meet the content requirements.